devilholk/stm32flash/README.md

 	-s start_page	Flash at specified page (0 = flash start) -f		Force binary parser
 	-h		Show this help
-	-c		Resume the connection (don't send initial INIT) *Baud rate must be kept the same as the first init* This is useful if the reset fails
+        -l              Show a list of available IO pins -c		Resume the connection (don't send initial INIT) *Baud rate must be kept the same as the first init* This is useful if the reset fails